antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2.md

 <br>
 <br>

-##### Prognostic factors:
+##### Kaplan Meier curve

-R2 enables the analysis of the prognostic value of any annotated parameter of a tumor series.
-These parameters are available in R2 as so called ‘tracks’.
-The neuroblastoma series NB88 is annotated for a number of clinical and molecular parameters.
-To get some insight in the tumor and the NB88 series, we will analyze the prognostic value of stage, age at diagnosis and amplification of the MYCN oncogene.
+We will now take a look at a dataset that consists of 88 human neuroblastoma samples.
+This dataset is annotated for a number of clinical and molecular parameters.
+To get some insight in the tumor, we will analyze the prognostic value of stage, age at diagnosis and amplification of the MYCN oncogene. <br>

 - start in the main menu
 - verify that you use the ‘Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2’ series
 - select in field 3: "Kaplan Meier > Kaplan Meier by annotated parameter".  next